huankoh/PSICHIC/README.md

 _Start exploring.
 Your next discovery_ 🌐🔬 _could be just clicks away!_

-<sub>Note: This server is a beta version and is not officially associated with the paper.
+<sub>Note: This server is not officially associated with the paper.
 For the official version, you can refer to the Colab and local deployment setup below.</sub>

 ## PSICHIC Virtual Screening Platform <a href="https://colab.research.google.com/github/huankoh/PSICHIC/blob/main/PSICHIC.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>